adityaaasingh/revenue-attribution-model/README.md

 ## The Business Problem

-When a customer makes a purchase, they typically interact with multiple marketing channels before converting — for example, discovering a product via Google, seeing a retargeting ad on Instagram, then converting through an email discount.
+When a customer makes a purchase, they typically interact with multiple marketing channels before converting.

+For example, discovering a product via Google, seeing a retargeting ad on Instagram, then converting through an email discount.

-The question is: **which channel deserves credit for the sale?**
+The question is: **which channel deserves credit for the sale? and which channel should be invested in more?**

 This project implements four industry-standard attribution models to answer that question, and visualises how the answer changes depending on the model used.